PowerDNS/pdns/pdns/recursordist/docs/appendices/FAQ.rst

 Prior to version 4.7.0, the period for re-fetching root data was :ref:`setting-max-cache-ttl` divided by 12, with a minimum of 10 seconds.
 Starting with version 4.7.0, the period is adaptive, starting at 80% of :ref:`setting-max-cache-ttl`, reducing the interval on failure.

-There is another detail: after refreshing rhe root records, the :program:`Recursor` will resolve the ``NS`` records for the top level domain of the root servers.
+There is another detail: after refreshing the root records, the :program:`Recursor` will resolve the ``NS`` records for the top level domain of the root servers.
 For example, in the default setup the root name servers are called ``[a-m].root-servers.net``, so the :program:`Recursor` will resolve the name servers of the ``.net`` domain.
 This is needed to correctly determine zone cuts to be able to decide if the ``.root-servers.net`` domain is DNSSEC protected.